 Love and affection are useful for every dog.
-If you give a love and affection to your Catahoula Leopard than the dog will love you back.
-Your Catahoula Leopard puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Catahoula Leopard, then the dog will love you back.
+Your Catahoula Leopard puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

-The Catahoula Leopards are an energetic breed and for that reason, require a high-quality food with an excellent caloric intake.
+The Catahoula Leopards are an energetic breed and, for that reason, require high-quality food with an excellent caloric intake.
 The breed does very well on RAW feeding; however, they can also do well on dry kibbles.

 The following items should never be feed to Catahoula Leopard